 I think this is a positive and more accurately describes a status we all hope to reach some day.

 The major issue was approval of the budget and the setting the dues.
 The Bar dues were not raised this year and remained $254.
 The proposal from the Executive Committee had been a $12 raise in dues to $266 in an effort to balance the budget, but that was sidelined because of the financial strain of the coronavirus.
 I agree with keeping dues stagnant in these difficult times.
 The Bar received a grant to offset financial effects of coronavirus equal to $6 per member from the Commission on Continuing Lawyer Competency (CCLC) and the Supreme Court of Georgia,.
 We have over $4 million in reserves to draw on in times like this and will still have a healthy amount in reserves even after this.
 I would expect a large increase in dues, $12 or more, once things get back to normal, as soon as next year.

-I continue to serve on the Board and Chair the special committee on Attorney Client Solicitation as well as serving on the Advisory Counsel on Legislation, the General Counsel’s Oversight Committee, the BASICs Committee and the Clients Security Fund Committee.
-If you have any comment or question about those committees of the State Bar, please reach out to me at 770.988.5252 or firstname.lastname@example.org.
+I continue to serve on the Board and Chair the special committee on Attorney-Client Solicitation as well as serving on the Advisory Council on Legislation, the General Counsel’s Oversight Committee, the BASICs Committee, and the Clients Security Fund Committee.
+If you have any comments or questions about those committees of the State Bar, please reach out to me at 770.988.5252 or firstname.lastname@example.org.
 Finally, we have an open seat in the Alcovy for Board of Governors and the candidates are Eric Crawford and Austin Jones.
 Please remember to vote online or through the mail.